robertharrow/eu-maritime-co2-emissions/README.md

 ## Data

 Data for this analysis comes from the European Maritime Safety Agency (EMSA).
-In accordance to Regulation (EU) 2015/757, ships larger than 5000 tons that dock in the EU are required to declare their emissions to
+In accordance with Regulation (EU) 2015/757, ships larger than 5000 tons that dock in the EU are required to declare their emissions to
 EMSA's MRV system.

 The data is released annually and can be downloaded from the EMSA website.
 The data for this analysis was downloaded for the years 2018, 2019 and 2020.
 Each year comes as a .xlsx file.

+### Important Note on Data Methodology

+For this analysis, I excluded ships that did not contribute to Co2 emissions.
+This was done by omitting records for ships that did not move, burn fuel or have any emission data.
+This was a small subset of the data (less than 1%).

 ## Results